 Palliative Care Options

 Palliative care is an option for those seeking to reduce the symptoms, side effects, and anxiety of a severe illness.
 Patients are not required to forego medical treatments to cure their condition.
-They receive care to reduce pain and other symptoms and the medical treatments’ sometimes debilitating side effects.
+They receive care to reduce pain and lessen other symptoms caused by medical treatments.

 All locations at Compassus are licensed in their state and certified by Medicare, VA Tricare, and Medicaid.